Get stories and expert advice on all things related to college and parenting.

 What is that schedule?
 I asked my sons as well as other college students and this is what I found out.

 Although some students take 9 a.m. classes, most try and start their day a little later — a first class at 10 or 11 is more typical.
-My middle son, now a college senior, generally sets off to class alone; however, according to a female source, “Girls almost never walk to class alone.”
+My middle son, now a college senior, generally sets off to class alone.
+However, some students like to travel in packs.
+“I almost never walk to class alone,” one student told me.
 She explained that, “there is usually a scheduled meeting place to get iced coffee or a snack before heading together to class.
-This meeting place becomes a ritual and is usually never broken except for someone who is sick, in which case she will typically notify the group of her illness prior to the meeting time.”
+This meeting place becomes a ritual and is usually never broken except for someone who is sick, in which case they will typically notify the group of their illness prior to the meeting time.”